This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Zapier (to connect tools that didn’t need connecting)

-- Three different SEO platforms (because more data equals better insights, right?)
+- Three different SEO platforms (because more data means better insights, right?)

 Each tool promised to be the missing piece.
 Each signup felt like progress.